microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge07.md

     - baseUrl - Service URL appended with /v1.
 Go to Portal -> Resource Group -> DICOM service -> Service URL.
 Copy and add /v1 on the end: https://<workspace-name>-<dicom-service-name>.dicom.azurehealthcareapis.com/v1
 - **Use DICOM service to load imaging files**
   - Obtain access token to connect with your DICOM service
-  - Store DICOM instance with sample DICOM files
+  - Store DICOM instances with sample DICOM files
     - Select corresponding POST `Store-single-instance (xxx.dcm)` in `Conformance-as-Postman` collection for each sample DICOM files (red-triangle.dcm, green-square.dcm and blue-circle.dcm)
     - Select the appropriate .dcm file (downloaded previously) for each API call in the `Body` tab.
     - For each sample .dcm file, Send appropriate `POST Store-single-instance...` call to populate your DICOM service with the three .dcm single instance files.